Meet Amala Mahadevan, Ph.D.

 Dr. Mahadevan's work is widely recognized.
 She participates regularly in international research expeditions to the Indian Ocean.
 In 2015, the expedition gathered data on the Indian Ocean's monsoon cycle that more than a billion people depend on.

 Dr. Mahadevan appeared on SftPublic's Contemporary Science Issues and Innovations February 24, 2015 to explain How Plankton Blooms Absorb CO2

-March 18, 2019: Dr. Mahadevan discussed Why the Earth Needs Its Oceans
+March 18, 2019: Dr. Mahadevan appeared on Contemporary Science Issues & Innovations to discuss Why the Earth Needs Its Oceans